 Because our textile craft courses are lengthy, comprehensive programmes, for many they provide a much needed focus and direction.
-Whether it’s for a personal achievement or to advance professionally, hear from our graduate, Anne Hartland, who says our textiles courses were the very thing she’d been seeking to fill a gap.
+Whether it’s for a personal achievement, crafting for mindfulness or to advance professionally, hear from our graduate, Anne Hartland, who says our textiles courses were the very thing she’d been seeking to fill a gap.

 ‘My name is Anne, and I’m delighted to be able to share my textiles story with you.

 I’m sitting at my table at home to write this, and this is now my happiest place to be.
 These days, I can sit for hours working on my course designs, or stitching sample blocks.
 My relationship with textiles began when I was very little.
 My mum can knit, crochet, sew, and embroider, and makes the most beautiful cross-stitch.
 She patiently taught me all the basics.
 I remember being about 7 years old and trying to make a pair of shoes out of cardboard and fabric!
 I’ve always loved to sew and have usually had some small project on the go (some worked out better than the fabric shoes!).
 But life wasn’t always this peaceful.